ajdeans84/election-analysis/README.md

 county_name = row[county_column_number - 1]
 ```

-Although our code is written for a local congressional election, which means votes are state-wide and can be referenced by county, we can alter our code to instead search for votes cast by state for a federal election, or by city for a county election.
-The code would not have to change much, other than renaming certain variables to more appropriate names, like state_options or city_vote_count instead of candidate_options and county_vote_count.
+Although my code is written for a local congressional election, which means votes are state-wide and can be referenced by county, I can alter the code to instead search for votes cast by state for a federal election, or by city for a county election.
+The code itself would not have to change much, other than renaming certain variables to more appropriate names, like state_options or city_vote_count instead of candidate_options and county_vote_count.
 The code is already adaptable and generic to be able to work with these formats, as long as the code is searching for the correct data in the column it is found in.

 For future elections, this code would need to be adapted to ensure the name of the csv file (or otherwise formatted data source file) was correctly represented in our code, as well as the path for the location of the file.